 But those problems ARE out there.
 And the answer might very well be sitting in your cast-offs.

-Feel very free to forward this article to a Daytona Beach business associate or client you know who could benefit from our assistance — or simply send them our way?
+Feel very free to forward this article to a Central Florida business associate or client you know who could benefit from our assistance — or simply send them our way?
 While these particular articles usually relate to business strategy, as you know, we specialize in tax preparation and planning for families and business owners.

 Max Refunds Express